-There are many ways hackers try to break into a WordPress site.
-One of these is by trying to guess the site admin’s login username and password.
-To do this, hackers use software tools that automatically tries to guess hundreds of possible login combinations in minutes.
+One of the many ways hackers will attempt to break into WordPress sites is by trying to guess the site’s administration login username and password.
+This can be done with software programs and scripts that automatically tries to guess hundreds of login permutations in minutes.

-If you’re using obvious login details, your website can be an easy target for hackers.
+If you’re not using strong usernames or unguessable passwords, your site can be an easy target for hackers.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-A “Botnet” is a network of private computers that have been infected with malicious software, which can then be controlled remotely as a group, often without the computer owners’ knowledge or awareness.
+”Botnets” are networks of private computers that have been compromised and infected with malicious software, which are then controlled remotely as a group, often without the unsuspecting computer owners’ knowledge.

-Botnets are typically used to blast out mass spam emails.
+Botnets are regularly used to blast out mass spam emails.

-The screenshot below was taken from a site that monitors online security showing the locations of the command centers of a botnet that has been actively compromising computer networks all around the globe since 2009 called “Zeus” …
+Below is a screenshot taken from an internet security monitoring site showing the locations of the command centers of a botnet that has been actively compromising computer networks all around the globe since 2009 called “Zeus” …

-(ZeuS is a botnet that has been actively infecting computer networks all around the world since 2009.
-Screenshot: SecureList.com)
+(The Zeus botnet has been actively infecting computer networks all around the world since 2009.
+Image: SecureList.com)

-The ongoing botnet attacks on WordPress are well organized and highly distributed.
-Over 90,000 IP addresses were identified by several hosting companies in the initial attack, when millions of attempts to force their way into WordPress users admin areas took place.
-The mass brute force attacks continued after this, with over 30,000 WordPress blogs being hacked per day.
+These were well organized and highly distributed attacks.
+Over 90,000 IP addresses were identified by a number of webhosting companies in the initial attack alone, when the web was flooded with millions of attempts to force their way into WordPress users admin areas.
+The large-scale attack continued after this, with over 30,000 WordPress sites being hacked every day.

-News of this brute force attack was widely reported in all the major webhosting companiesand leading technology publications, such as Forbes, TechNews Daily, Tech Crunch, BBC News, PC Magazine, and even on the official website of the US Department of Homeland Security …
+Coverage of this large-scale brute-force botnet attack was reported by all of the major webhosting companies, as well as the leading technology publications, such as Forbes, TechNews Daily, PC Magazine, Tech Crunch, BBC News, and even on the official US Department of Homeland Security website …

-No. In fact, there are lots of very good reasons why you should choose WordPress if you are concerned about the security of your online presence.
+No. In fact, there are many good reasons why you should continue using WordPress if you are concerned at all about the security of your online presence.

-We explain what makes WordPress a very secure platform for websites in this article: Is WordPress A Secure Website Platform?
+To understand what makes WordPress a very secure platform for websites, read this article: Are Open Source Platforms Like WordPress Secure?

-It’s important to understand that, in the case of the large-scale brute force attack described above, there was no WordPress vulnerability being exploited (the same script was also attacking sites built using applications like Joomla).
+It’s important to note that, in the case of the mass brute-force attack described above, there was no WordPress vulnerability being exploited (the same script was also attacking sites built using other applications like Joomla).

-Mike Little, the co-founder of WordPress, said this about the brute-force attacks:
+Mike Little, the co-founder of WordPress with Matt Mullenweg, made this comment about the brute force attacks:

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.

-Preventing Your WordPress Blog From Brute-Force Attacks – 10 Security Points
+Preventing Your WordPress Site From Brute-Force Attacks – Ten Security Measures

-Additional undesirable impacts of having your website hacked and your site security compromised include getting blacklisted by search engines, having spammy links promoting things like casinos, porn, etc. inserted in your content and meta data, malicious redirects to phishing sites, data exfiltration (stealing customer details or Personal Identifiable Information from your web applications), and many other nasty things.
+Additional undesirable impacts of having your website hacked and your site security compromised include getting blacklisted by Google, having stealthy spam links advertising things like viagra, cheap offers on brand names, etc. in your content, redirecting visitors to phishing sites, data exfiltration (stealing information or Personal Identifiable Information from your web applications), and lots of other nasty things.

-The harsh reality is that hackers are probably searching for exploits and trying to hack into your site at this very moment.
-Whether they will achieve this or not, depends on how difficult you will make it for hackers and botnets to continue trying until they work out a way to break in, or are forced to decide to look for a more vulnerable target.
+The harsh reality is that brute-force software bots are most likely searching for exploits and trying to break into your site as you are reading this article right now.
+Whether they can get in successfully or not, will depend on how hard or easy you will make it for them to keep trying until they work out how to get in, or are forced to give up and decide to look for a less secure target.

 How Much Information About Your WordPress Site Are You Broadcasting To Hackers?

-Does your website run on WordPress?
-If so visit a site like Hackertarget.com and run your website through their WordPress security check …
+Do you own a WordPress site?
+If so, visit a site like Hackertarget.com and run your site through their WordPress security scan …

-You will see that the check will yield a number of results and information about your WordPress setup …
+You will see that the test will return a number of results and details about your site …

-It should be obvious after using the tool shown above that if you can access all of this information, then so can hackers.
+It should be obvious after using the above tool that if you can freely access all of this information, then hackers can too.

-Being able to see which version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories on your server are all potentially useful information to hackers, as these can inform them about potentially exploitable security vulnerabilities, especially in older versions.
+The ability to see what version of WordPress you are using, which plugins and themes you have installed, and which files have been uploaded to certain directories can all be potentially valuable information to hackers, as this can inform them about exploitable vulnerabilities, especially where site owners haven’t updated their files.

-If your website runs on WordPress and you’re not preventive steps to harden your site, we can practically guarantee that, at some time in the near future, someone will attempt to hack your site, because these brute force attacks are systematically hitting WordPress sites all the world!
+If your website is powered by WordPress and you’re not preventive steps to bolster the security of your site, then we can practically guarantee that, at some time in the near future, your site will be hacked, or at least targeted by bots, because these brute force attacks are systematically hitting WordPress sites around the world!

-Whenever a website is broken into, site owners will discover much to their dismay that they have been “locked out” of their own site, or notice that their files have been interfered with or that everything has been entirely wiped out.
-Often, most sites will be infected with malicious software or viruses without the owner even being aware that this has taken place.
+Whenever a website gets broken into, site owners can discover much to their dismay that they have been “locked out” of their own site, or notice that their files have been modified or even entirely wiped out.
+Typically, compromised sites will be infected with malicious scripts without the owner’s knowledge or awareness.

-To avoid the heartache and aggravation that comes with having your website or blog being hacked into, we have listed below 10 simple, yet essential and effective security checks that will help to prevent your WordPress site from brute force botnet attacks.
+To avoid the heartache of having your site being hacked into, we have listed below ten simple, yet essential and effective security measures that will help to protect your WordPress site from being attacked by brute force hackers.

-Note: A few of the measures shown below need some technical skills to modify core WordPress and server files.
-If you have no technical skills, or don’t want to mess around with file code, then ask your web host or search for a professional WordPress technical provider in our WordPress Services Directory.
+Note: A few of the recommended steps below require some technical skills to modify core WordPress or server files.
+If you lack these technical skills, or don’t want to mess around with file code, then ask your web host or a professional WordPress technical provider for assistance.

-Get in touch with your webhosting service and ask them what security systems they have put into place to help prevent your site from botnet attacks, and what is done to ensure that your server files get backed up.
+Contact your webhosting service provider and ask them what systems are in place to help prevent your site from being attacked, and what they do to ensure that your server files and data get backed up.

-Make sure that your web host regularly backs up your server files and that, if disaster strikes, you can easily get your files and data back.
+Check that your host is backing up your sites and that, if anything goes wrong, you can quickly and easily recover your files and data.

-Security Measure #2 – Perform Full WordPress Backups And Keep Your Site Regularly Up-To-Date
+Security Measure #2 – Perform Full WordPress Backups And Keep Your Site Regularly Maintained

-You should never rely on your webhosting provider for your site backups.
-Instead, learn how to manage your WordPress site or get this done for you and develop a habit of performing a complete WordPress site maintenance routine on a frequent basis (e.g. daily, weekly, monthly, etc …)
+You should never rely only on your webhosting service provider for your site backups.
+Instead, learn how to manage your WordPress site or pay someone to get this service done for you and maintain a habit of religiously performing a full site maintenance routine frequently (e.g. daily, weekly, fortnightly, etc …)